melon-mochii/dotfiles/README.md

+# includes...
-includes my configs for...
+my configs for
 * i3
 * i3status
 * urxvt

+also
-also includes my wallpaper in both 4:3 and 16:9 aspect ratios
+* my wallpaper, both in 4:3 and 16:9
+* system font (microsoft sans serif)

+enjoy!